vethssvikas/vethssvikas/README.md

-- 🔭 I've worked at Practically as a Data Science Research Intern
+- 🔭 I’m currently interning at UNSW as a Deep Learning Research Intern.
-- 🌱 I’m currently interning at IIT Roorkee as a Deep Learning Research Intern
+- 🌱 I've worked at Practically as a Data Science Research Intern.
 - 👯 I’m a Pre-Final yearite at IIT Guwahati.
 - 💬 Ask me about Machine Learning algorithms.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vetha-vikashini-c-81a380b6/) or [My Homepage](https://vethssvikas.github.io/)